Marriage and loneliness. They are strange bedmates and talk multitudes about the complexity of the relationship between partners.

 Your spouse thinks that he/she is all powerful.
 They bully you, and keep you under constant fear.
 Psychological and emotional abuse becomes a regular affair.
 You are afraid of your spouse because you do not know what circumstances can invite their wrath.
 This keeps you away from them as much as possible.

 2. Hectic schedule:

 A prominent reason for modern day divorces is a busy schedule of the couples.
-You and your man are so busy with your careers or with family matters that you hardly get any time to spend together.
-This creates a vacuum and time only widens that gap.
+You and your partner are so busy with your careers or with family matters that you hardly get any time to spend together.
+This creates a vacuum and time widens that gap.
 When you sit back and think, you could feel the loneliness all around you.

 3. Craving for emotional support:

 Your mother is seriously ill and you are worried.
 However, your spouse doesn’t make an effort to ease your anxiety nor does he acknowledge the pain you are undergoing.
 When there is no emotional connect, there is no scope for emotional support.
 And when you know you will not get that from them, you prefer silence to sharing your emotions.

 When was the last time you got physically intimate with your partner?
 A naughty pinch or a warm kiss or a steamy night is not just for the body but for the mind too.
 The lesser you do that the wider is the gap between you two.

 [ Read: How To Bring Back Intimacy In A Marriage ]